 How to Delete a Clip without Moving Other Clips in DaVinci Resolve?

-This operation will leave a gap in your track and will not affect other clips which are part of same or different tracks (both video and audio included).
+- “Delete Selected” leaves a gap in your track and will not affect other clips which are part of the same or different tracks (both video and audio included).

 Now you decide to delete all the unwanted gaps.
 So…

 How to Remove Space Between Clips in DaVinci Resolve?